Projects

 Overview

-The majority of the work that you do in the studio experience will be done within a project.
-A project is a workspace that allows you to define and edit the solution apart from the current production version of the solution.
+The majority of the work that you do in Studio will be done within a project.
+Projects are how Visier handles version control, allowing you to define and edit the solution separately from the current production version of the solution.
 Projects allow you to collaborate with other administrators to ensure that all changes are reviewed and validated before they are published to production.
+With projects, like code branches, you have complete control over changes to your production version.
+You can keep track of past changes to content, data, and user security, audit versions, and roll back to previous versions as needed.
 Any customization or configuration change that is made on your behalf by a Visier Technical Support user will be managed and tracked within a project.

 When authoring or collaborating in a project, set your user language preferences to the language you are authoring in and ensure any collaborators are working in the same language as you.
 For more information, see Supported Languages.

-Tip: To learn more, take the Visier University eLearning course: Working with projects.
+Tip: To learn more, take the Visier University eLearning course: Full project lifecycle.

 The project lifecycle